lkorth/ez-loaders/README.md

 Dependencies
 ------------
-This project depends on the Android Compatibility Library (android-support-v4.jar)
+This project depends on the Android Compatibility Library included via gradle

 Demo
 ----